Replacing the Rear Derailleur

 If you split the chain, route it by hand.
 It goes forward ABOVE the top pulley, down in FRONT of the pulley, around the BACK of the lower pulley, then forward BELOW the bottom pulley.
 Fix the chain.

 Push the derailleur cable through the receptacle on the back of the derailleur.
-Pull it snug through the cable clamp, and tighten it down.
+Pull the cable hard to remove any obvious slack.
+Then relax your pull on the cable and thread it through the cable clamp.
+Screw in the cable clamp bolt to tighten it down onto the cable.

-Now you need to set the limiting screws, and adjust the cable tightness.
-See our section on rear derailleur tuneup.
+The derailleur is now installed.
+But it's not ready to shift gears yet.
+Next you'll need to set the limiting screws, and adjust the cable tightness.
+See our section on rear derailleur tuneup .